Finance Quick Start Guide for Therapists

 You select a target date based on your estimated retirement age and the fund's allocations are adjusted over time to be risk-appropriate for your investment time horizon.
 You really don't need to do anything other than regularly contribute.
 Once again, I'm a big fan of Vanguard's funds here because they are well-implemented, low-cost and tax efficient.

 In most cases, I'm a fan of splitting your investment contributions between your retirement account and your ordinary "taxable" investment account.
 The right split will vary, but especially if you're just getting started you might consider starting with a simple 50%-50% approach.

 To get a better feel for why you might want to invest outside of your retirement plan, check out my blog on the Liquidity Life Hack for Therapists!

 That taxable account is bad because it gets hit each year with taxes but it's often worth it because you can access those funds any time you need them (not true of money in your retirement account).
 Both your retirement account and your taxable account will be able to hold the same target date fund.
 Again, someone like Vanguard can establish all these different types of accounts for you.

 Start Where You Are & Make it Automatic!

 I'm also generally a fan of automating monthly transfers from your primary bank account to both your retirement account and taxable investment account.
 Treat those transfers like any other expense you need to pay.

-An ideal goal for many folks is to save 20% of your gross income each month, but start where you can.
+An ideal goal for many folks is to save 20% of your income each month, but start where you can.
 Building the habit of saving and investing is much more important than waiting to start until you can hit the "right" percentage savings.

 Buying a House 🏡